 Renée believes paintings evoke memories and can communicate or help emote the gamut of emotions for both the artist and the viewer.
 “I am having a great time learning to express in this realm; walking through the fear of the unknown, letting go of the result and taking action, exploring mediums, surfaces, compositions, endless possibilities.
 'There are seven hundred things you need to know to make a good painting,' said someone in a workshop recently.
 This is going to take a while though I see progress in the work, having more experience to draw from and seeing improved time in making decisions,” said Renée.

-"This is a beautiful road, and I couldn't travel it were it not for the support of a loving husband and constant cheerleader, David Bates.
-Any creative person who has the backing of an encouraging life partner offering stability and unwavering belief in you gives a robust advantage," said Renée Bates.
+"This is a beautiful and adventurous road, and I couldn't travel it were it not for the support of a loving husband and constant cheerleader, David Bates, along with my children, Jason and Sara.
+Any creative person who has the backing of an encouraging life partner offering stability and unwavering belief in you gives a freedom and firm foundation to build upon," said Renée.

-Continually seeking instruction and exposure to techniques and methods, and appreciating the availability of a prolific local art scene, additional to Kim Barrick, Renée has studied with Kevin Macpherson, Charles Brindley, Dawn Whitelaw, and Anne Blair Brown, among others.
-A growing list of artists' influence, present and past, includes John Singer Sargent, Joaquin Sorolla, Georgia O'Keefe, Richard Schmid, Kim English, Brian Rutenberg, and Kathleen Dunphy.
+Continually seeking instruction and exposure to techniques and methods, and appreciating the availability of a prolific local art scene, additional to Kim Barrick, Renée has studied with Kevin Macpherson, Charles Brindley, Dawn Whitelaw, Anne Blair Brown, and Charlie Hunter among others.
+A growing list of artists' influence, present and past, includes John Singer Sargent, Joaquin Sorolla, Georgia O'Keefe, William Stanley Haseltine, Richard Schmid, Kim English, Brian Rutenberg, Kathleen Dunphy and Tibor Nagy.

 Paintings are available for purchase.
 Contact email@example.com, or phone 615-642-3007.